denniswong12/mars-rover-challenge/README.md

   The vehicle will stop and ignore the rest of the instruction(s) when it try to move to an obstacle or try to move outside of the Plateau.

-Please select the shape of the Plateau (1-Rectangle, 2-Triangle) 1
+Please select the shape of the Plateau (1-Rectangle, 2-Triangle) 2
-Please enter the upper right hand corner coordinates of the Plateau:
+Please enter all coordinates of the vertices of the Plateau starting from 0 0 (e.g. 0 0 8 0 4 5 for a triangle):
-4 5
+0 0 8 0 4 5
 Are there any Aliens on the Plateau?
 (Y/N):
 Y
 Are there any Rocks on the Plateau?
 (Y/N):
 Y

 The coordinates of the obstacles are:
-Aliens: 0 0
-Aliens: 1 1
-Aliens: 2 2
-Aliens: 3 2
-Aliens: 3 4
+Aliens: 5 3
-Rocks: 1 3
-Rocks: 3 3
-Rocks: 0 2
+Rocks: 5 0
-Rocks: 1 0
+Rocks: 6 0

-Please enter the number of Mars Rover with maximum 30.
+Please enter the number of Mars Rover with maximum 17.
-1
+2
 Please enter the coordinates of the 1st Mars Rover:
-2 4
+3 0
 Please enter the facing of the 1st Mars Rover (N/E/S/W):
-E
+N
-Please enter the instruction(s) to move the 1st Mars Rover (e.g. LMRMMLLM):
+Please enter the instruction(s) to move the 1st Mars Rover (e.g. MLMRMLMMM):
-MMRMLMMMLLM
+RMMLM
-Stopped Mars Rover at 2 4 to avoid collision.
+Stopped Mars Rover at 4 0 to avoid collision.
+Please enter the coordinates of the 2nd Mars Rover:
+3 2
+Please enter the facing of the 2nd Mars Rover (N/E/S/W):
+S
+Please enter the instruction(s) to move the 2nd Mars Rover (e.g. MLMRMLMMM):
+LMLMMMM
+Stopped Mars Rover at 4 5 to avoid moving out of the Plateau.

 The Mars Rover coordinates and facing are:
-Mars Rover - MR0: 2 4 E
+Mars Rover - MR0: 4 0 E
+Mars Rover - MR1: 4 5 N
 ***************

 ## Development framework